whatwatt-ch/whatwatt-go-documentation/docs/00-intro/rest-vs-mqtt.md

 ## Local REST API over HTTP

-The REST API provides a straightforward method for integrating the WhatWatt Go device through standard web protocols.
+The REST API provides a straightforward method for integrating the whatwatt Go device through standard web protocols.
 Key advantages include:

 - Ease of integration with various systems due to its simplicity and compatibility with many development environments
 - Allows for direct implementation of CRUD operations (Create, Read, Update, Delete) on the data provided by the device

 ## MQTT Client Connection

 MQTT (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe messaging protocol.
 It is particularly beneficial for scenarios where bandwidth usage and network reliability are significant concerns.
-By connecting as an MQTT client, the WhatWatt Go device can:
+By connecting as an MQTT client, the whatwatt Go device can:

 - Efficiently handle high volumes of data transmission with minimal overhead
 - Ensure low latency, making it ideal for real-time monitoring and control applications